Arthur III, Duke of Brittany: Life

 As Constable of France, Arthur fought alongside Joan of Arc during her victory at the Battle of Patay on 18 June 1429.
 He joined his brother John in the siege of Pouancé in 1432, where he notably but reluctantly fought alongside English captains, as the Duke of Brittany was allied with the English at the time.
 Around this time he received an offer from the Duke of Bedford (who hoped to exploit the conflict between Richemont and la Trémoille), which included Trémoille's lands in Poitou in return for him switching sides.
 Poitou was not in English hands; still he found more prudent to seize those lands through less strenuous means.
 On 5 March 1432 Charles VII concluded with him and with Brittany the treaty of Rennes; but it was not until June of the following year that Trémoille was overthrown.
 Arthur now resumed the war against the English, and at the same time took vigorous measures against the plundering bands of soldiers and peasants known as routiers or écorcheurs.

 By 1435 he had regained his influence at the French court and then helped arrange the Treaty of Arras between Charles VII and Philip III, Duke of Burgundy.
 This treaty cemented the peace between France and Burgundy, leading to the eventual defeat of the English.
 He was commander of the French army at the Battle of Formigny on 15 April 1450, the next-to-the-last battle of the Hundred Years' War which sealed the reconquest of Normandy.
 In the wake of the battle he successfully laid siege to Caen.

 It was not till May 1444 that the Treaty of Tours gave him leisure to carry out the reorganization of the army which he had long projected.
 He now created the compagnies d'ordonnance, and endeavoured to organize the militia of the francs archers.
 This reform had its effect in the struggles that followed.
-In alliance with his nephew, the duke of Brittany, he reconquered, during September and October 1449, nearly all the Cotentin; and after thebattle of Formigny he recovered for France the whole of Normandy, which for the next six or seven years it was his task to defend from English attacks.
+In alliance with his nephew, the duke of Brittany, he reconquered, during September and October 1449, nearly all the Cotentin; and after the battle of Formigny he recovered for France the whole of Normandy, which for the next six or seven years it was his task to defend from English attacks.
 On the death of his nephew Peter II, on 22 September 1457, he became duke of Brittany, and though retaining his office of constable of France, he refused, like his predecessors, to do homage to the French king for his duchy.
 He reigned little more than a year, dying on 26 December 1458.